-S. No. Particulars Details a) Name (s) of the related party & nature of relationship TOPAZ IT SERVICES PRIVATE LIMITED b) Nature of contracts/arrangements/transaction Rent Agreement for 1 st Floor, Corporate office, Gurgaon at 348, Udyog Vihar Phase-II, Gurugram-122001, Haryana c) Duration of the contracts /arrangements /transaction 1YEAR d) Salient terms of the contracts or arrangements or transaction including the value, if any Payment to be made within 5 days of start of each calendar month and value of contract is Rs.
-8,10,000 (Annually) e) Date of approval by the Board July 20 th , 2021 (Approval was taken for 3 years till 2023 subject to ratification every year) f) Amount paid as advances, if any NIL
+S. No. Particulars Details a) Name (s) of the related party & nature of relationship TOPAZ IT SERVICES PRIVATE LIMITED b) Nature of contracts/arrangements/transaction Rent Agreement for 1 st Floor, Corporate office, Gurgaon c) Duration of the contracts /arrangements /transaction 1YEAR d) Salient terms of the contracts or arrangements or transaction including the value, if any Payment to be made within 5 days of start of each calendar month and value of contract is Rs.
+16,20,000 (Annually) e) Date of approval by the Board July 20 th , 2021 (Approval was taken for 3 years till 2023 subject to ratification every year) f) Amount paid as advances, if any NIL